fabriqnetwork/specular/README.md

 At this point, you'll have two chains started with the following parameters
 - L2: chain ID `13527`, with a sequencer exposed on ports `4011` (http) and `4012` (ws).
 - L1: chain ID `31337`, on port `8545` (ws).
-To restart/clear network state, run `../sbin/clean.sh`.
+To clear L2 network state, run `../sbin/clean_sp_geth.sh`.
+To clear the L1 deployment, run `../sbin/clean_deployment.sh`.

 ### Transact using MetaMask